Selena Gomez: My Mind & Me: Release and promotion

 Gomez announced the release of her documentary with a short clip posted to her Instagram.
 The film premiered at the AFI Fest on November 2, 2022, at the TCL Chinese Theatre in Hollywood, and was released two days after on Apple TV+ and in select movie theaters.
 The trailer for the documentary was released on October 10, which is World Mental Health Day.
 The trailer included the song "My Mind & Me", released on November 3, 2022; it was performed by Gomez and written by Gomez, Amy Allen, Jon Bellion, Jordan Johnson, Stefan Johnson and Michael Pollack.
+According to a Samba TV research panel of 3.1 million smart television households who tuned in for at least one minute, My Mind & Me drew in 78,100 viewers in its first two days.

+Reception

-Critical reception
+Critical response

-Upon release, Selena Gomez: My Mind & Me, received a highly positive response from critics.
+Upon release, Selena Gomez: My Mind & Me, received positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 97% approval rating based on 36 reviews.
 On Metacritic, the film received a weighted average score of 68 out of 100, based on 11 critics, indicating "generally favorable reviews".

 Chris Azzopardi of The New York Times praised the documentary as an "honest portrait study of stardom and mental illness."
 He writes the film "offers a hopeful catharsis: How, when we reveal our hardest truths, we can heal together."
 Writing for IndieWire, David Ehrlich notes the "raw and messy" documentary is "not a movie about healing so much as a movie about learning to hurt in the healthiest way possible.
 And if its diaristic, inside-out approach has the strange effect of keeping us at a distance, it also invites its most vulnerable young viewers to appreciate that even their favorite superstar is still fighting to be closer to herself."
-Lovia Gyarkye of The Hollywood Reporter writes "Unlike other music documentaries (a popular format, as of late, for recalibrating celebrity images), Gomez’s project operates at a rawer, grittier register.
-It’s textured by the 30-year-old star’s relative youth and her attempts to communicate honestly, instead of perfectly."
-Variety's Chris Willman wrote: "It’s far from the first music doc to reveal that it can be lonely at the top, but it is among the few to convey that there are no easy answers for that when mental illness is at the root.
-Of all the portrayals of pop superstars that have been produced in-house in recent years, “My Mind & Me” is probably the one with the least celebratory third act … which is something to celebrate."
+Lovia Gyarkye of The Hollywood Reporter writes "Unlike other music documentaries (a popular format, as of late, for recalibrating celebrity images), Gomez' project operates at a rawer, grittier register.
+It's textured by the 30-year-old star's relative youth and her attempts to communicate honestly, instead of perfectly."
+Variety's Chris Willman wrote: "It's far from the first music doc to reveal that it can be lonely at the top, but it is among the few to convey that there are no easy answers for that when mental illness is at the root.
+Of all the portrayals of pop superstars that have been produced in-house in recent years, 'My Mind & Me' is probably the one with the least celebratory third act… which is something to celebrate."